KhalidObaide/KhalidObaide/README.md

 ### Hi there 👋, I'm Khalid Obaide.
-_A fullstack developer here at LajwardCo._\
+_The senior software engineer and the so called tech-team-lead._\
 Visit my personal page on [Github Pages](https://khalidobaide.github.io).

 #### Let's know each other !!
-- 🔭 I’m currently working on a "Property Providing Service".
+- 🔭 I’m currently working on a "Advanced chatbot" project.
-- 🌱 I’m currently learning Bash Scripting and cybersecurity.
+- 🌱 I’m currently learning cybersecurity.
-- 👯 I’m looking to collaborate on python3 projects.
+- 👯 I’m looking to collaborate on python projects.
 - 🤔 I’m looking for help with learning AI.
 - 💬 Ask me about anything you want to !
 - 📫 How to reach me: sayedkhalidobaide@gmail.com